 Now we can position the faces freely on top of our texture:

 So basically UV mapping unwraps our object for us by converting it from a 3D object to a 2D image so that we can lay it on top of a texture that our object will sample from.
-When exporting your model the UV mapping applied to it will be carried over automatically to the exported file.
+When exporting your model the UV mapping applied to it will be carried over automatically to the exported file (though we won’t be covering exporting UV maps from Blender here).

 Note that you can replace the texture image used with any other whenever needed.
 The UV mapping remains unaltered once the object will continue to sample from it in the same way previously arranged.